dproctor/personal-website/books.md

   - https://www.nytimes.com/interactive/2024/books/best-books-21st-century.html
 - The Corrections: A Novel (Jonathan Franzen)
 - Hillbilly Elegy: A Memoir of a Family and Culture in Crisis (JD Vance)
+- The Biggest Ideas in the Universe: Quanta and Fields (Sean Carroll)
 - The Future Is History: How Totalitarianism Reclaimed Russia (Masha Gessen)
 - The Man Without a Face: The Unlikely Rise of Vladimir Putin (Masha Gessen)
 - Train Dreams (Denis Johnson)
 - God, Human, Animal, Machine: Technology, Metaphor, and the Search for Meaning (Meghan O’Gieblyn)
 - The Bonfire of the Vanities (Tom Wolfe)
 - Rejection: Fiction (Tony Tulathimutte)
-- Every Man for Himself and God Against All: A Memoir (Werner Herzog)

 {% for post in site.posts %}
 <li>